frto027/ssl10n.csv/Readme.md

 ## For Player

 Install [Loqolizer](https://github.com/BeatSaberCN/Loqolizer) to enable mods localize.
-The mod has a snapshot of translate texts in release time, only for the latest version of each mods.
+The mod has a snapshot of translate texts in release time.

-(WIP, not works)~~If you're offline and want old mod translate packages, you can also download [addictional translate](https://frto027.github.io/ssl10n.csv/index.html) package for your mods.~~

 ## For Translator